sewerus/grismo/README.md

 A graph is a mathematical structure consisting of a set of vertices and a set of edges having ends at two selected vertices.
 It is used to present and describe relationships between objects.

-A graph can be presented by set of vertices $V$ and set of edges $E$, where $E = \{\{x, y\}: x, y \in V\}$.
+A graph can be presented by set of vertices *V* and set of edges *E*, where *E = {{x, y}: x, y in V}*.
 Each edge is a pair of vertices which are neighbours.
 In labeled graph all vertices have unique number.

 In this article all discussed graphs are simple, connected and symmetric.
-It means, that there are no multiple edges and no own loops, between any two vertices there is a path and if vertex $v_1$ is a neighbour of vertex $v_2$, then vertex $v_2$ is the neighbour of vertex $v_1$.
+It means, that there are no multiple edges and no own loops, between any two vertices there is a path and if vertex *v_1* is a neighbour of vertex *v_2*, then vertex *v_2* is the neighbour of vertex *v_1*.

 A graph can be represented by an adjacency matrix and an adjacency list.
 Adjacency matrices for all discussed graphs are square (0, 1)-matrices with zeros on diagonals.
-If in $i$-row and $j$ column of an adjacency matrix there is 1, then vertices $v_i$ and $v_j$ are neighbours.
+If in *i*-row and *j* column of an adjacency matrix there is 1, then vertices *v_i* and *v_j* are neighbours.
 If there is 0, then these vertices are not neighbours.
 An adjacency list represent a graph by a list of neighbours' labels for each vertex.

 ![Example of a graph with 6 vertices.](./readme_images/graph_1.png)